Scalar Quantization as Sparse Least Square Optimization: Quantization Algorithms

 Which means, for the $l_1 + l_2$ combined optimization, the proximal been projected will be larger as the denominator of will be subtracting a positive value.
 Also, the absolute value of the threshold to be shrinkaged as $0$ is higher, making the vector easier to achieve sparsity.
 There are rare, if any, integrated Lasso optimization packages that permits the parameter setting like equation \ref{l1l2normReguliriseOpt}.
 Thus, this algorithm is optimized by the coordinate descent method implemented by the authors.
 Another variation of the algorithm based on \ref{l1normReguliriseOpt} could be to replace the $l_1$ norm with $l_0$ norm.
 In the $l_0$ algorithm, instead of directly add a penalization term, we explicitly set limitations of the number of distinct values:

 Where $l$ is a number that we manually set, which indicate the upper bound of the amount of distinct values.
-The optimization of $l_0$ norm is NP-hard \cite{L0NPhardPaper}, thus we could only be solve by heuristic-based algorithms up to now.
-In this paper we utilize the recent-proposed 'L0Learn' as mentioned above \cite{l0Learn2018Hazimeh}, and support the number of $l$ up to 100.
+Finding the exact solution with $l_0$ norm is NP-hard \cite{L0NPhardPaper}, thus we could only be solve by heuristic-based algorithms up to now.
+In this paper we utilize the recent-proposed 'L0Learn' as mentioned above \cite{l0Learn2018Hazimeh}, which utilizes combinational optimization scheme with coordinate descent and support the value of $l$(amount of quantization) up to 100.
 However, one should notice that the $l_0$ optimization method is not universal, which means, it could not reach arbitrary required number of values under our settings.
-This is also the reason $l$ could only serve as a 'upper bound' of the quantization amounts.
+Also, this is the reason why one can only specify an 'upper bound' ($l$) of the quantization amounts in this method